HenrikJoreteg/human-javascript/ch14 - conclusion.md

 ## 3. Open source is a group effort

 We're under no illusions that the approaches in here are perfect.
-All of the tools are open source and hosted on github.
+All of the tools are open source and hosted on GitHub.
 If you would like to contribute, please get involved.

 ## 4. Feedback on the book